expuisa/bytedance_tiktok/README.md

 # TikTok/Douyin API: Reverse Engineering Security Algorithms
+#### Business Contact : https://t.me/srcxd , Only for business needs.
 A technical overview of TikTok's internal API security, focusing on the various signature algorithms used to authenticate and protect client-server communication.
 This document is intended for educational and research purposes.

 **Disclaimer:** Interacting with private APIs without authorization may violate the terms of service of the platform.
 Proceed with caution and at your own risk.